What is olaparib?

 Other treatment options

-If olaparib isn’t suitable for you, or if you choose not to have it, there are other treatment options available.
+If olaparib isn’t suitable for you, or if you choose not to have it, there may be other treatment options available.
 Read more about other treatment options for advanced prostate cancer or speak to your hospital medical team.
 They can also tell you about any clinical trials that might be suitable for you.

 What does olaparib treatment involve?